mafortin/GOUHFI/README.md

 ### Run Inference:

 - The command `run_gouhfi` is used to run the inference (i.e., segment your images using the trained model), apply the post-processing and, if desired, reorder the label values in the segmentations from GOUHFI's lookuptable (LUT) (i.e., linearly increasing from 0 to 35) to FreeSurfer's LUT (optional).
-- We recommend using a GPU (anything with ~10 Gb of more of VRAM should be strong enough) to run the inference (ca. ~10 sec/subject and can be roughly 50-75 times longer on the cpu).
+- We strongly recommend to use a GPU (anything with ~10 Gb of more of VRAM should be strong enough) to run the inference.
+CPU can be used but expect considerable computation time (ca. ~10 sec/subject on GPU and can be roughly ~75 times longer or even more on the CPU).
 - A few images are available for testing purposes in the `test_data` directory.

 ```bash